 There are still mannequins simulating communist soldiers imprisoned and shackled by the French colonialists.
 A series of weapons were used to torture Vietnamese revolutionaries, the most barbaric of which was the giant guillotine from the Middle Ages.

-The medieval guillotine, designed by two 4m high wooden pillars with the blade held high by a pin.
+The medieval guillotine, designed around two 4m-high wooden pillars, with the blade held high by a pin.
 Below is another crossbar and a narrow shelf for the condemned to put his head on.

-Below is an iron box to put the prisoner’s head in, next to it is a woven rattan box to hold the body.
+Below is an iron box to hold the prisoner’s head; next to it is a woven rattan box to hold the body.

 Hoa Lo Prison is also known as one of the 10 most notorious prisons in the world or the top 5 most horrifying places in Southeast Asia.

-The death row cell area consists of death row cells holding prisoners sentenced to death awaiting execution.
+The death row cell area consists of death row cells holding prisoners sentenced to death, awaiting execution.
 Cachot (dark dungeon) is used to detain prisoners punished for violating prison rules or having opposing behavior (organizing struggles, organizing prison breaks, propagating revolution).
-Cachot is “hell of hell” with are narrow cells and dark.
+Cachot is the “hell of hell,” with its narrow cells and darkness.

-Here, prisoners are locked in isolation, shackled at night, forced to eat, sleep and use the toilet on the spot, the prison floor is tilted so that prisoners cannot lie down.
-Prisoners imprisoned after a short time suffered from edema, blurred vision, and scabies all over their bodies due to lack of hygiene, light, and oxygen.
+Here, prisoners are locked in isolation, shackled at night, forced to eat, sleep, and use the toilet on the spot.
+The prison floor is tilted so that prisoners cannot lie down.
+Prisoners imprisoned after a short time suffered from edema, blurred vision, and scabies all over their bodies due to a lack of hygiene, light, and oxygen.

 Hoa Lo is also considered a “hell on earth” in the heart of Hanoi for prisoners.
-Here, communists were simulated to be shackled and brutally beaten in solitary confinement cells or death row cells.
+Here, communists were portrayed as shackled and brutally beaten in solitary confinement cells or death row cells.

 There were many successful escapes of political prisoners when they sawed through the iron bars of the underground sewers under the death row prison yard to get out.

 Hoa Lo Prison was recognized as a historical relic in 1997.
-The entire area of only 2,434m² is now preserved and preserved to become a relic site, serving the purpose of tourism for those who want to come and witness the scene of the colonial prison.
+The entire area of only 2,434m² is now preserved as a relic site, serving as a tourist destination for those who want to witness the site of the colonial prison.

-Outside the prison, there are pictures on display in the program “Finding Memories” to serve visitors.
+Outside the prison, there are pictures on display in the “Finding Memories” program for visitors.
 Every day, Hoa Lo Prison welcomes hundreds of visitors.

 Source: collected by An